You know what they say: Hindsight is 20/20. If you could have one do-over, what would it be?

 Also find out if the snow and ice management company is certified by a reputable industry association, such as the ASCA.
 This certification assures that the contractor has been vetted by a third party, meets quality standards, and follows business best practices.

 Schill ranks as one of the top 5 Accredited Snow Contractors Association (ASCA) snow removal companies in the country, and a Top 100 Snow Magazine Contractor.
-We are also the second company in the state of Ohio to receive a SN 9001 certification from Smithers Quality Assessments.
+We are also the second company in the state of Ohio to receive an ISO certification from Smithers Quality Assessments.

 Area property managers should seek out a snow removal contractor with a full fleet of heavy-duty trucks and equipment designed to clear your Northeast Ohio property this winter.
 Trucks equipped with commercial-grade snow plows and skid-steer loaders that push snow off of walkways are a must.